Orolol/cv/index.md

 `Video Game`
 * Currently working on a multiplayer strategy game, playable on browser [here on my github](https://github.com/Orolol/gogame).
 * Golang 1.10, VueJS, ZeroMQ

+`Static websites`
+* Some statics websites for friends, mostly serverless VueJS.

+`Other`
+* Various project, either to train myself on new languages, or to explore some ideas (procedural generation in Unity, Machine learning in Python, etc.)

 ## Education